rosareitmeir/DZIF-Tx-Cohort-Data-Cleaning-and-Statistical-Analysis/README.md

 - function.R contains several functions used to run the assocaition analysis with metadeconfoundR (preparation of meta input, feature input,...) + visualization functions (volcanos,heatmaps,...)

+most of the files rely on the table basic.info, which can be find in the supplement.